vuejs/vitepress/docs/config/theme-configs.md

 ## outlineTitle

 - Type: `string`
+- Default: `On this page`

-Can be used to customize title of right sidebar, on top of the outline links.
+Can be used to customize the title of the right sidebar (on the top of outline links).
 This is useful when writing documentation in another language.

-If the option is `undefined`, then the value of `outlineTitle` option will be used.
-Namely, it shows "On this page" text by default.

 ```js
 export default {